-

 (c) the acquisition of the control, share of the capital or voting rights in a company, holding the shareholdings indicated above sub par.(a) and (b), as a result of the capital shares or voting rights held through companies, including non-subsidiaries, which in turn have voting rights or capital shares in the bank, taking account of the demultiplication produced by the shareholdings chain.

 The authorization is released when the acquisition is suitable to ensure the sound and prudent management of the bank, having assessed the quality of the proposed acquirer and the financial soundness of the acquisition project.
-In this respect, the Bank of Italy takes into account the following criteria: (i) the reputation of the proposed acquirer; (ii) the integrity, fairness, professionalism and competence of those who, after the acquisition, will undertake administrative and managerial functions in the bank; (iii) the financial soundness of the potential acquirer; (iv) the ability of the bank to comply with the provisions governing its activities after the acquisition; (v) the suitability of the group structure of the potential acquirer to allow for the effective exercise of supervision; (vi) the absence of reasonable suspicion that the acquisition is related to money laundering or terrorist financing.
+In this respect, the Bank of Italy takes into account the fol-lowing criteria: (i) the reputation of the proposed acquirer; (ii) the integrity, fairness, professional-ism and competence of those who, after the acquisition, will undertake administrative and managerial functions in the bank; (iii) the financial soundness of the potential acquirer; (iv) the ability of the bank to comply with the provisions governing its activities after the acquisition; (v) the suitability of the group structure of the potential acquirer to allow for the effective exercise of supervision; (vi) the absence of reasonable grounds to suspect that money laundering or terrorist financing is, or has been, taking place in relation to the proposed transaction, or that the proposed transaction could increase the risk thereof..

 -